Mint.com Review | Is It Worth It?

 Mint Credit Monitoring

-As I mentioned earlier, Mint subscribers have access to free credit score monitoring within the Mint app.
+As I mentioned earlier, Mint users have access to free credit score monitoring within the Mint smartphone app.
 However, the free version only gives you access to your score from one credit bureau (TransUnion).

 If you prefer a more detailed level of credit monitoring, including access to your credit scores across all three bureaus: